 Mission & Goals

-To provide early cancer diagnosis, state of the art treatment and compassionate care
+We provide early cancer diagnosis, state of the art treatment and compassionate care

-To conduct research to discover, develop, and deliver advancements in early detection, treatment and prevention of cancers of the reproductive tract
+We conduct research to discover, develop, and deliver advancements in early detection, treatment and prevention of cancers of the reproductive tract

-To train and inspire future leaders in gynecologic oncology and
+We train and inspire future leaders in gynecologic oncology and

 To partner with community and national organizations in promoting cancer awareness and treatment via scholarship and policy

-John Chan, MD, Division Director & Chief, Associate Professor
+FacultyLee-may Chen, MD, Interim Division Chief, Professor

 Dr. Chen is a specialist in gynecologic malignancies, with a particular interest in surgical and medical management of ovarian cancer.
 Her research focuses on early detection in women who are at a high risk of developing gynecological cancer, symptom management, decision-making in the treatment of gynecologic cancers and the effects of psychosocial support on patients.
 Karen Smith-McCune, MD, PhD, Professor